-We all have ideas we want to share, whether it's for our jobs, our community work, or at home.
-But it's not always easy to communicate those ideas, especially if we're anxious or the situation is charged.
+We all have ideas we want to share -- for our jobs, our community work or at home.
+But it's not always easy to communicate those ideas, especially if we're pressed for time, anxious or if the situation is charged.

-- Pre-writing helps you firm up your thinking and develop the right details to support it
+- Pre-write to firm up your thinking and identify the right details to support it

 1. Pre-write your ideas

 The Idea-Details® Strategy is a fast way to suss out your thoughts and make sure there's enough there there.
 You can do a quick inventory in 5 minutes or less by capturing the most important thing you want others to know and the relevant details that support that main concept.
 Start by writing down your big idea, like this: